 When you were in Indiana as governor, the issue of needle exchange came up with HIV.

-Um and it was a tough call for you at the time.
+Needle exchange programs are pretty controversial and it was a tough call for you at the time.

-What does it mean all hands on deck?
+What does it mean, all hands on deck?

-And do you think that the Democrats will really work with you, or are they looking at yet another opportunity to just slam Donald Trump?
+And do you think that the Democrats will really work with you or are they looking at yet another opportunity to just slam Donald Trump?

-I I say on the program often that if Donald Trump cured cancer, they would want to impeach him for that.
+I say on the program often that if Donald Trump cured cancer, they would want to impeach him for that.

-Well, we we want to hope for better.
+Well, we want to hope for better.

-That's gonna be our objective.
+That's going to be our objective.

 We'll be working on Capitol Hill with people in both political parties.

-You did see the Wall Street Journal.
+I hope already, by the way, you did see the Wall Street Journal.

-They feel they they may have a a track to a vaccine on this.
+They have the company out of Massachusetts that is already, they feel they may have a track to a vaccine on this.

-But I will tell you in my conversations with Republican and Democrat leaders, um I think we have an opportunity.
+But I will tell you in my conversations with Republican and Democrat leaders, I think we have an opportunity.

-And and that is keep the politics out of this, follow the facts, follow the science, and work the problem.
+We have an opportunity to do exactly what the American people want us to do, and that is keep the politics out of this, follow the facts, follow the science, and work the problem.

 I think one of the reasons the president asked me to do this was precisely because of two different incidents in the state of Indiana.

-For the American people that are worried that are concerned, reading about this potentially spiraling out of control, the impact on their 401ks, the stock market, obviously, the concerns about the global economy, you say to them today.
+For the American people that are worried, that are concerned, reading about this potentially spiraling out of control, the impact on their 401ks, the stock market, obviously, the concerns about the global economy, you say to them today.

 The risk of the spread of the coronavirus in the United States of America remains low.

-That's according to all of our experts, and it's a direct result of the unprecedented action that President Trump took last month when he closed our border uh to Chinese individuals coming into the country and also established a quarantining effort.
+And it's a direct result of the unprecedented action that President Trump took last month when he closed our border to Chinese individuals coming into the country and also established a quarantining effort.

 Our White House coronavirus task force has literally been meeting every day for the last six weeks.